WHAT IS THE SARA LAW?

 Practical Implications

-With this modification, the training program of each medical specialty defines the competencies of professionals who can perform cosmetic surgery procedures.
+With this change, the training program for each medical specialty defines the competencies of the professionals who are qualified to perform cosmetic surgery procedures.
+However, from the patient’s perspective, it remains difficult to determine whether the doctor

 “…It is practically impossible for the patient to know the detailed content of the training programs of each specialty…”